Kitware/CMake/Help/command/if.rst

 ``if(<variable|string>)``
  True if given a variable that is defined to a value that is not a false constant.
 False otherwise.
-(Note macro arguments are not variables.)
+Note that macro arguments are not variables.
+ Environment variables also cannot be tested this way, e.g.
+ ``if(ENV{some_var})`` will always evaluate to false.

 Logic Operators
 """""""""""""""